-For centuries, OC has been the place to be.
+For centuries, Ocean City has been the place to be.

 The sun and surf of Ocean City, Maryland, have been attracting visitors since Algonquian tribes first came to our beaches to fish and sun themselves.